iross/MLDAG/README.md

 Put your final processed .json file in model/data and update metadata.yaml accordingly

-Finally, you can configure your Sweep's search space in model/ml/hyperparameters.yaml
+Finally, you can configure your Sweep's search space in model/ml/sweep_config.yaml

+Ignore hyperparameters.yaml for now